Lincoln, Nebraska: Arts and culture

 Since Pinnacle Bank Arena opened in 2013, Lincoln's music scene has grown to the point where it is sometimes called a "Music City".
 Primary venues for live music include Pinnacle Bank Arena, Bourbon Theatre, Duffy's Tavern, and the Zoo Bar.
 The Pla-Mor Ballroom is a classic Lincoln music and dance scene with its in-house Sandy Creek Band.
 Pinewood Bowl hosts a range of performances, from national music performances to local plays, during the summer.

 The Lied Center is a venue for national tours of Broadway productions, concert music, and guest lectures, and regularly features its resident orchestra, the Lincoln Symphony Orchestra.
 Lincoln has several performing arts venues.
 Plays are staged by UNL students in the Temple Building; community theater productions are held at the Lincoln Community Playhouse, the Loft at The Mill, and the Haymarket Theater.

 Lincoln has a growing number of arts galleries, including the Sheldon Museum of Art, Burkholder Project and Noyes Art Gallery.

 For movie viewing, Marcus Theatres owns 32 screens at four locations, and the University of Nebraska–Lincoln's Mary Riepma Ross Media Arts Center shows independent and foreign films.
 Standalone cinemas in Lincoln include the Joyo Theatre and Rococo Theater.
 The Rococo Theater also hosts benefits and other engagements.
 The downtown section of O Street is Lincoln's largest bar and nightclub district.
-There is also the Bourbon Theatre, which is primarily used for bands in the metal rock and other related genres.

 Lincoln is the hometown of Zager and Evans, known for their international hit record "In the Year 2525" (1969).
 It is also the hometown of several notable musical groups, such as Remedy Drive, VOTA, For Against, Lullaby for the Working Class, Matthew Sweet, Dirtfedd, The Show is the Rainbow and Straight.
 Lincoln is home to Maroon 5 guitarist James Valentine.